MetaMask/metamask-docs/snaps/reference/rpc-api.md

 ---
-description: Snaps JSON-RPC API reference
+description: See the Snaps JSON-RPC API reference.
 sidebar_position: 1
 ---